dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 * Extracts the text from the HTML response message.
 Trims the text if it is too large.
 * Determines the channel by checking if the subject matches
 * Composes the message to Send to Slack.
 This part of the code does a few gymnastics to build up the a message that is almost identical in format to the existing Intercom Slack integration messages.
-* Sends the message to Slack
+* Sends the message to Slack.

 Save the task.
-With everything wired up, the next time a message is sent, you should see a notification in Slack similar to the following:
+With everything wired up, send another test message as you did earlier.
+You should see a notification in Slack similar to the following:

 <img src="https://cdn.auth0.com/website/blog/extend/intercomslack/slack-notification.png"/>

 Success!
-You've just seen how you can customize Intercom via Webhooks to have custom routing logic for Slack messages.
-You've also seen how you can use Webtask to quickly and easily get a Serverless Webhook endpoint.
-You can rapidly develop in Webtask's editor and explore the Webhook payload, as well as implement the logic.
-You were able to do all of this from the browser without having to install anything locally.

-## Going further with Auth0 Extend
+## Going beyond Webhooks with Auth0 Extend

-Using Webhooks today pushes a burden on the customer.
-In order to extend it, you have to sign up for a separate account, provision, create your Webhook implementation, and then wire it up via the `WEBHOOK URL` text box so Intercom can call it.
-You are not done there though, You'll also have to now manage this extension for the long haul.
+Using Webhooks today for Intercom's extensibility places a burden.
+You have to sign up for a separate hosting provider, possibly install local tools, create your Webhook implementation, deploy it, and then configure the URL in Intercocm.
+You are not done there though, you also have to now manage this extension for the long haul.
 Serverless platforms like Webtask make that easier, but that still doesn't remove the maintenance and monitoring burden.
 You still have to research the different options, stand up the endpoint and maintain it.

 What if that textbox could go away?
 What if you could just edit the code right in Intercom in an embedded editor?
-There'd be no seperate accounts that you would have to worry about, no seperate endpoints to standup and manage, no switching contexts.
-You could stay completely focused on the code and making sure it works as you expect.
+There'd be no seperate accounts to worry about, no seperate endpoints to stand up and manage, no switching contexts.
+You could stay completely focused on writing the code for the extension.

-That's the kind of experience your SaaS can have with Auth0 Extend.

-An animated GIF tells a thousand words:
+[Auth0 Extend](https://auth0.net/extend) makes this possible by giving you an embedded code editor for creating extensions and a Serverless runtiem for executing them.
+Below is a gif illustrating how Extend could help you write your extension right within Intercom.

 <img src="https://cdn.auth0.com/website/blog/extend/intercomslack/intercom_video.gif">

+## Recap
+In this post you've seen how you can customize Intercom via Webhooks to have custom routing logic for Slack messages.
+You've also seen how to use Webtask to implement a Serverless Webhook endpoint.
+You can rapidly develop in Webtask's editor and explore the Webhook payload, as well as implement the logic.
+You were able to do all of this from the browser without having to install anything locally.

+Tell us what your experiences have been creating Webhooks.
+Have you used Serverless platforms to do it?
+We look forward to hearing from you.